BXING2/computer-vision/segmentation/README.md

 **Figure 2.
 Examples of instance segmentation of pedestrians on the test dataset.**

-With finetuning on around 100 images, the model shows improvement on different metrics including precision, recall, mAP50 and mAP50-95, etc. Notably, mAP50-95 improves from 0.285 to 0.587 on the test dataset, which indicates a great improvement on the model prediction performance as the IOU (intersection over union) threshold increases.
+With finetuning on around 100 images, the model shows improvement on different metrics including precision, recall, mAP50 and mAP50-95, etc. Notably, mAP50-95 improves from 0.285 to 0.587 on the test dataset after finetuning, which indicates a great improvement on the model prediction performance as the IOU (intersection over union) threshold increases.

 ## Reference
 1. https://docs.ultralytics.com